jackatopolis/weather_crime_ETL_project/README.md

 <a name="extraction"></a>
 ### Data Extraction
 1. Chicago crime data:<br>
-    We idientified the [Chicago Crime dataset](https://www.kaggle.com/chicago/chicago-crime) on Kaggle, and used BigQuery Storage API to extract the data into a Pandas DataFrame.
+    We idientified the [Chicago Crime dataset](https://www.kaggle.com/chicago/chicago-crime) on Kaggle. and used BigQuery Storage API to extract the data into a Pandas DataFrame.
 This requires a special BigQuery Storage API key json file, which should be saved in the same file location as the notebook and should be named "apikey.json".
 The data within this dataset was extracted from the Chicago Police Department's CLEAR (Citizen Law Enforcement Analysis and Reporting) system.
 Privacy is respected with this dataset by showing location on block level only.
 Additionally, the preliminary crime classification for a record may be changed at any time due to investigation outcomes, human error, or other.
 The dataset is updated daily, and the data is collected from 2001 to present, minus the most recent seven days.<br><br>
     The original dataset features 22 columns:<br>
     * unique_key: a unique identifier for each record, where a record is defined as a reported incident of a crime (integer)<br>
     * case_number: Chicago Police Department Records Division Number (string)<br>